victoria-lmy/Portfolio/README.md

 # Telling Stories with Data Portfolio
-This is my public portfolio for the Telling Stories with Data at CMU: https://victoria-lmy.github.io/Portfolio/ The second page can be linked to as [To view this, please click on me!](/dataviz2.md)
+This is my public portfolio for the Telling Stories with Data at CMU: https://victoria-lmy.github.io/Portfolio/ The second page can be linked to as [To view this, please click on me!](/dataviz2.md) The third page can be linked to as [To view this, please click on me!](/Assignment3&4.md)

 ![Example](Sheet1.png)
 # About me